sanbales/openmbee-vm/README.md

 ## Usage

 ### Login to Apache Tomcat
+You can login and browse the main Tomcat webserver at

    http://127.0.0.1:8080

 using `admin` and `tomcatadmin`.
 After, click `List Applications` and you should see all applications running.
-On initialization, you need to manually start the Fuseki server.
+On initialization, you may need to manually start the Fuseki server.

 ### Login to Alfresco

     http://127.0.0.1:8080/share/page/

 using `admin` as both the username and the password.

 ### Login to View Editor